 Still, music is rarely included as a mode for multi-modal narrative analysis; music is absent in the major guides to narrative research which emphasize qualitative methods in social sciences (e.g., Bold, 2012; Clandinin, 2007; Czarniawska, 2004; Elliott, 2005; Goodson, 2017; Riessman, 2008) even in those which distinctively feature multi-modal approaches (Barkhuizen, Benson & Chik, 2014; Mannay, 2016;Squire et al., 2014).
 Where music is mentioned, it accompanies visual and verbal expression in participants’ production of narratives: it is not used to generate or elicit narratives (Doloughan, 2010; Menezes, 2008).
-The present study may contribute to this wider multi-modal view of stimulating narrative expression and suggest further reciprocal relations between qualitative research and multimedia.
+The present study may contribute to a wider multi-modal view of stimulating narrative expression and suggest further reciprocal relations between qualitative research and multimedia.

 As noted by Pilcher, Cortazzi and Jin (2014), the use of music to elicit narratives involves a number of considerations.
 First among these is to consider whether the music is heard in the same way by different participants.
 Gregory (1990) demonstrated that participants were able to distinguish three lines in polyphonic music with equal ability; thus, although participants may interpret music individually, they hear different melodies and lines similarly.
 Hence, when researchers choose music for melody and lines, it can be assumed that participants will also hear the same lines and melodies.
 A second consideration is whether musical training has any effect on participants’ emotional responses to music.
-Waterman’s research (1996) shows few differences in this regard.
+Waterman’s research (1996) shows negligible differences in this regard.
 Thirdly, a key consideration is whether cultural background has any influence on individuals’ ability to decode basic emotions in music.
 Research shows the ability of adults from different cultures to identify lullabies (Unyk, Trehub, & Schellenberg, 1992), and suggests that basic emotions in music are decodable by adults regardless of their cultural background (Thompson & Balkwill, 2010).
 Fourthly, and critically, it is important to consider whether music interpreted as happy by some might be interpreted as sad by others; that is, whether the same type of music creates different affective responses.
 In this context, “fairly similar” responses have been found regarding interpretations of the emotional content of music (De Vries, 1991, p.
 41).
 Fifthly, there may be an ethical consideration in the use of music in eliciting narratives: highly emotional properties of some music might possibly elicit highly emotive responses as some participants recall experiences of a sensitive or negative nature.
 Therefore, when using music to elicit narratives, it is ethical to inform the participants at the outset that they can withdraw at any point, and that the research will be stopped if any sensitive or harrowing memories arise (cf. Hariss & Atkinson, 2011).

 Given these considerations, the use of music to elicit narratives has many apparent benefits.
 To complement classical narrative elicitation whereby participants are asked to recall and then relate narratives (Czarniawska, 2004; Riessman, 1993), the playing of music serves as a portal to transport participants back to a particular time and place.
-Narratives as responses to selected music are recalled musically-associated or emotionally-prompted events already in memory and verbalized in language (Chase, 2005; Riessman, 2008).
+Narrative recall in response to selected music represents musically-associated or emotionally-prompted events already in memory but then verbalized in language (cf. Chase, 2005; Riessman, 2008) which can provide extra nuances or dimensions compared to those verbally elicited without music.
 Furthermore, in interview dialogues the music can serve as a sharable common-ground or context to focus discussion and reflection (Bakhtin 1981).
 Music represents a vast resource from which researchers may select from multiple types of music (varying the genre, tradition, instrumentation, key, style, tempo, or performance) that are available in the Da Capo technique; music is thus able to take account of multitudes (cf. Hertz, 1997) and multiplicities (Deleuze & Guattari, 1988) of selves within individuals.